coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 **Damage:** A paragon creature gains a +20 luck bonus on Damage rolls for all melee and thrown ranged attacks.

-**Special Attacks:** A paragon creature's special attacks, if any, all gain a +13 insight bonus, if applicable.
+**Special Attacks:** A paragon creature’s special attacks, if any, all gain a +13 insight bonus, if applicable.
 The +13 insight bonus may only be applied to a given special ability once.